gernsdorfer/ngrx-lite/README.md

 //...
 ```

-### Loading Store
+### Loading store

-Create LoaderStore to set a Loader State while an Effect is running.
-You have the same API as `createComponentStore`
-with an extra methode `loadingEffect`
+Create ComponentLoadingStore to set a Loader State while an Effect is running.
+You have the same API as `createComponentStore` with an extra method `loadingEffect`.

 ```ts
 type State = LoadingStoreState<{ counter: number }, { message: string }>;

 @Component({